seenthattinker/Conceptinero/wiki/glossary.md

 An [expenditure of a current nature](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#crrntntr) is directly attributable to the prosecution of SR&ED if it is:

-![x]  the cost of materials consumed or transformed in such prosecution (please refer to the [Materials for SR&ED Policy](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/materials-policy.html)); for an employee who directly undertakes, supervises or supports the prosecution of SR&ED that would be, the portion of salaries or wages incurred, to the extent the amount can reasonably be considered in respect of such prosecution (please refer to the [SR&ED Salary or Wages Policy](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/salary-wages-policy.html)) ; and
+- the cost of materials consumed or transformed in such prosecution (please refer to the [Materials for SR&ED Policy](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/materials-policy.html)); for an employee who directly undertakes, supervises or supports the prosecution of SR&ED that would be, the portion of salaries or wages incurred, to the extent the amount can reasonably be considered in respect of such prosecution (please refer to the [SR&ED Salary or Wages Policy](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/salary-wages-policy.html)) ; and

-![x]  for other expenditures that are, an expenditure, or portion of an
-    expenditure, that is directly related to the prosecution of SR&ED and that would not have been incurred if such prosecution had not occurred.
+- for other expenditures that are, an expenditure, or portion of an expenditure, that is directly related to the prosecution of SR&ED and that would not have been incurred if such prosecution had not occurred.
 For more information on other expenditures (please refer